All The Clues You Missed About Who Killed Bryce On '13 Reasons Why'

-The Clues That Alex Killed Bryce On '13 Reasons Why' Were There All Along
+These Clues About Bryce's Killer On '13 Reasons Why' Were Hiding In Plain Sight

 Major spoilers ahead for 13 Reasons Why Season 3.
 After a season full of twists, turns, and numerous false leads, we find out in the final episode of 13 Reasons Why's third season that it was Alex who killed Bryce.
 He and Jessica found Bryce at the pier after Zach beat him up so badly that he couldn't move.
 And though Alex initially attempted to help Bryce, once he started yelling about how he was going to ruin Zach's life and claiming Jessica set him up, Alex snarled that Bryce had "hurt everyone" he loves and pushed him into the water, where he drowned.
 It may feel like a shocking reveal, but the clues that Alex killed Bryce were there all along.